 Additional ways to ensure your child is safe on Instagram include following them from your own Instagram account.
 You can also enforce a rule that they can only have Instagram if you’re logged into, or have access to, their account 24/7.

-Be aware that teens can access anything on the internet through Instagram by tapping the link in someone’s bio or swiping up on a sponsored Instagram story.
+Be aware teens can access anything on the internet through Instagram by tapping the link in someone’s bio or swiping up on a sponsored Instagram story.

 Previously, geo-locations were automatically reported (on public profiles, at least).
 Instagram has removed the Photo Map feature so your child’s location won’t be publicly displayed.